dudent01/relation-checker/README.md

 ## relation-checker

-relation-checker is a library for semantic dynamic code analysis in Python 3.
+relation-checker is a framework for semantic dynamic code analysis in Python 3.
 It allows the user to create an ontology specifying a set of semantic relationships and to link the ontology to objects in the user's source code, catching logical errors that could otherwise be unnoticed.

 relation-checker uses the owlready2 library to build an ontology and to run a reasoner on it.
 Here we create a simple ontology.: